adamsilver/fdpb/08-an-upload-form.md

 On the face of it, this implementation is visually pleasing and still accessible.
 Keyboard, mouse and touch users can operate it normally and screen readers will announce the value of the input.
 But these do not cover the exhaustive list of considerations needed to provide a fully inclusive experience.

 1. Updating the label to reflect the input's value is confusing because the label should describe the input and remain unchanged.
 In this case, screen reader users will hear “cv.doc” as opposed to “Attach document”.
 2. The interface doesn't fit with the established convention for providing hint and error text, as set out in “A Registration Form”.
-As such, not only would we need to think of a way to solve this problem, this would make the experience of using this form control, different to all of the others, creating an unfamiliar and jarring experience.
+Not only would we need to think of another way to provide this information, but it would make for an inconsistent and unfamiliar user experience.
 3. File inputs are actually drop zones which means they let users drag and drop files (instead of going through the dialog).
-Hiding the input means forgoing this behaviour and multimodality of the control to suit the preference of the user.
+Hiding the input means forgoing this behaviour which some users may prefer.
 4. There's not much room inside the button for a large file name.
+Remember, inclusive design ensures the interface works under varying lengths of content.

 Considering the pitfalls, the improvement to aesthetics doesn't seem to justify the downgrade in usability and utility.